BolaWagdy/Cpp-Gui-Page/README.md

 # How can you run this program:

-1. Open visual studio installer and choose modifiy
+1. Open visual studio installer.
 2. Choose modifiy of visual studio community
 3. Choose individual components
 4. Search for CLI latest version and press modifiy.